 What is this talk about?

 Come and learn how the Goldsmiths’ Centre can support you to develop your jewellery and precious metal business, from technical and inspirational opportunities, to business courses and workshops.

-In partnership with New Designers
+Event held in partnership with New Designers.

 Who are the speakers?